An Overview of Intermetatarsal Bursitis

 Everything in the human body is connected.
 An intermetatarsal bursitis injury can lead to other injuries over time if not treated properly.
 You might start limping or shuffling because of your injured foot and place more weight on your opposite, healthy foot.
 Limping your way around for a long period of time may lead to pain in the heel of your foot, knee, hip or lower back on your injured side because you are mis-aligning your entire leg.
 The goal is to prevent secondary injuries while letting your toes heal.
 If you are changing the way you walk - try keeping your foot straight and off to the side to compensate for the injury.

 Any injury left untreated can lead to overcompensation pain.
 Dealing with the injury quickly and healing completely should be your main focus.
-Plantar plate healing takes time...
-You can speed up your body's natural healing with very simple steps - like using cold compression, rest and blood flow stimulation therapy.
+Properly healing bursitis in the foot takes time but you can speed up your recovery with very simple steps - like using a Cold Compress or Ice Pack, rest and a deep heat treatment like the T•Shellz Wrap®.

 Intermetatarsal Bursitis Home Remedies